URANUS: Radio Frequency Tracking, Classification and Identification of Unmanned Aircraft Vehicles: Related Work

 \section{Related Work}

 In this section, we review the state of the art on the Radio Frequency (RF) machine learning and deep learning approaches adopted to detect, identify and track drones.
-Our analysis are summarized in Table~\ref{tab:solutions_comparison} with a model performance evaluation.
+Table~\ref{tab:comparison} summarizes the information of related literature and presents the main features of these methods.

 For instance, Al-Sa’d \emph{et al.}~\cite{alsad2019_fgcs} collected, analysed, and recorded raw RF signals from several types of drones in different states.
-Further more, they leveraged a deep learning technique to detect and identify malicious drones and their flight mode.
-The authors designed three \acp{DNN} to (i) detect the drone, (ii) detect the drone and recognize its type and (iii) detect the drone, and recognize its type and its state.
-The authors do not consider fixed-wing drones and they do not perform any path tracking operation.
+Furthermore, they leveraged a deep learning technique to detect and identify malicious drones and their flight mode.
+The authors designed three \acp{DNN} to (i) detect the drone, (ii) detect the drone and recognize its type, and (iii) detect the drone, and recognize its type and its state.
+The authors do not consider fixed-wing drones, and they do not perform any path-tracking operation.

-Basak \emph{et al.}~\cite{sanjoy2022_tccn} focused on the development of an (i) RF drone signal detection, a (ii) spectrum localization and a (iii) drone classification by using a two-stage technique.
-In the first stage, they adopt the \ac{GoF} sensing for the drone detection and the \ac{DRNN} framework for the drone classification.
+Basak \emph{et al.}~\cite{sanjoy2022_tccn} focused on the development of (i) RF drone signal detection, (ii) spectrum localization, and (iii) drone classification by using a two-stage technique.
+In the first stage, they adopt the \ac{GoF} sensing for drone detection and the \ac{DRNN} framework for drone classification.
 In the second stage, they use the \ac{YOLO-lite} framework to perform the combined drone RF signal detection, spectrum localization, and drone classification.
 However, neither multiple detections of drones nor trajectory tracking on a map are considered.

 Al-Emadi \emph{et al.}~\cite{alemadi2020_iciot} proposed a real-time RF drone detection and identification framework to inspect the radio spectrum between the drone and its controller.
 The solution adopts a \ac{CNN} to train and test an RF dataset released by~\cite{alsad2019_fgcs}.
 The experimental results show the effectiveness and feasibility of using RF signals in combination with a CNN to detect and identify a drone.
 The proposed solution achieves an F1 score of $99.7$\% for drone identification.
-Nevertheless, the authors do not consider fixed-wing drones and drone path tracking operations.
+Nevertheless, the authors do not consider fixed-wing drones and drone path-tracking operations.

 Allahham \emph{et al.}~\cite{allahham2020_iciot} investigated deep learning techniques to perform (i) drone detection, (ii) drone detection and type identification, and (iii) drone detection, type and state identification by using a three multi-channel 1-dimensional \ac{CNN}.
 The dataset adopted in the experiments is \textit{Drone RF} dataset~\cite{Allahham2019_DRONERF}.
 The performance for (i) shows an average accuracy of $100$\%, while (ii) has an accuracy of $94.6$\%, and, finally, the last one (iii) presents an accuracy of $87.4$\%.